 The Votive Chapel

 The Votive Chapel was inserted within Saint Joseph’s Oratory although its existence had never been proposed in the initial plans.
-It is enclosed between the crypt church and the rock of Mount Royal.
-This grand aisle was constructed with two goals in mind: to link the interior of the crypt church to the upper floors and to provide a new space for the tomb of Brother André.
+It is enclosed between the Crypt Church and the rock of Mount Royal.
+This grand aisle was constructed with two goals in mind: to link the interior of the Crypt Church to the upper floors and to provide a new space for the tomb of Brother André.
 The Votive Chapel or “the Chapel of Ex-votos,” was conceived in an Art Deco style.
 It was opened in 1949, using the plans of Lucien Parent.

 Ex-votos (canes, crutches, etc.) are suspended between the pillars of the chapel.
 These objects were left behind at the shrine by grateful pilgrims, during the life of Brother André.
 They call to mind the many graces, favors, and healings obtained through the intercession of Saint Joseph.

-The tomb of Saint Andre is sculpted in black marble.
+The tomb of Saint André is sculpted in black marble.
 It rests in an alcove in the middle of the Votive Chapel.

 |November 1946: Construction begins|

 - Dimensions: Length: 31.69 meters (104 feet); Width: 15.2 meters (40 feet); Height: 27.43 meters (90 feet)

 - The central lampstand in front of the statue of Saint Joseph holds some 3500 votive candles.
 The chapel as a whole contains 10,000 candles.